 Frequently Asked Questions

 Find answers to common questions about everything from Dental Insurance and Dental Discount Plans to finding a Dentist or getting a replacement ID card for a plan you already have.
-If you can't find answers to your questions here, please feel free to give our Licensed Sales Team a call: they'd be glad to help you find the information you need to make the best coverage choices to fit your needs.
+If you can't find answers to your questions here, please feel free to give our Licensed Sales Team a call.
+They will be glad to help you find the information you want to make the best coverage choices to fit your needs.

 Dental Insurance Questions